martinohanlon/exploring-space-with-minecraft/worksheet2.md

 ![SpaceCRAFT Display ISS](../images/spacecraft8.png)

-Tilt the Astro Pi computer and see the effect it has on the ISS.
+Tilt the Sense HAT and see the effect it has on the ISS.

 ### The date and time